-We enter into standard purchase agreements with certain foreign and domestic suppliers to source selected case goods, upholstery, and home accent items.
+We enter into standard purchase agreements with certain foreign and domestic suppliers to source selected products.
 The terms of these arrangements are customary for the industry and do not contain any long-term contractual obligations on our behalf.
 We believe we maintain good relationships with our suppliers.